CheeseInSpace/CheeseMusicPlayer/README.md

 - **Audio Formats**: Supports MP3, WAV, FLAC, and OGG.
 - **Folder Import**: Add multiple folders with music.
 - **Searching**: Find songs using a Search bar.
+- **Image Displaying**: If available, It will load the Image from the audio file.

 ## Development (Windows)